Shipping to Belgium From the UK

 Every country follows a list of items it prohibits from importing.
 This is usually reflective of the country’s laws and is appointed to protect the rights and beliefs of its citizens.

 Belgium too prohibits many items from being imported.
 Additionally, some items are restricted.
-This means the restricted items might be permitted in predefined numbers to authorized organizations with duly certificates/permits or to importers with necessary approvals.
+This means the restricted items might be permitted in predefined numbers to authorized organisations with duly certificates/permits or to importers with necessary approvals.

 It is recommended to review these lists before shipping.
 This can help you avoid last-minute delays and hassles.